Network Development Roadmap

 We are exploring how to articulate and quantify the properties synchronous generation gives us, the potential for these to be provided by alternative technologies, and the value of a NOA type process for stability.
 We published some of our work on the impact of declining short circuit levels in our System Operability Framework (SOF) document, and during 2019 we intend to invite technical and commercial solutions from across the industry to address needs in specific locations.

 The changing nature of the electricity system means that it is increasingly important that we study the system needs across more of the year than our current focus of winter peak.
 In the future, a probabilistic approach could allow us to pinpoint specific issues down to circuit level so that the most cost-effective, whole system solution, can be identified.
-We are currently exploring the use of probabilistic analysis to achieve this.
-Emerging findings are set out in the Electricity Ten Year Statement and we will publish the outcomes of a case study to test the approach in spring 2019 along with details of how we then intend to take this work forward.
+We are set out our emerging findings on this in the Electricity Ten Year Statement .

 Network Development Roadmap consultation responses